DanielFerguson/helpinghomes.com.au/README.md

 ## 🛣️ Roadmap

+- [ ] If the user is not logged in and clicks on an offer pin, show a modal asking them to login to view details.
 - [ ] Ability to create alternative offer types (livestock transport, livestock housing).
 - [ ] Add pre-commit commands through husky (run pint lint check)
 - [ ] Create /help page.
 - [ ] Create SEO image banner.
 - [ ] Setup fathom events tracking
 - [ ] If a user requests an offers details and clicks the call button, queue up a job to message the offerer 10 minutes later asking whether the offer has been taken and if we should remove the offer.
 - [ ] Create /about page.